The new Nikon Z-mount with the 55mm diameter allows for improved lens designs for faster autofocus lenses with improved overall IQ.

 Kipon “Elegant” Lenses For Nikon Z Mount

-Kipon has a new lens line of Elegant lenses for the Canon RF and Nikon Z Mount.
+Kipon has a new lens line of manual focus Elegant lenses for the Canon RF and Nikon Z Mount.
 These are essentially new Handevision lenses.
 Handevision is actually owned by Kipon and they make lenses with a classic style in both physical design and rendering.

 |Lens Name||Elements||Filter Size||Order|